Curtis Strange, Lee Trevino and Hale Irwin are standing on a range …

 “I don’t think anybody ever went into a major better prepared than Jack," says Ohio sportswriter Kaye Kessler, who’s been writing about “Jackie boy” since 1950.
 "That includes Tiger, and certainly not the kids today."

-Jack Nicklaus and Bobby Jones at the 1966 Masters (Getty Images)
+Jack Nicklaus and Bobby Jones at the Masters (Nicklaus family)

 Thirteen.
 Jack was never obsessed with that number, in the same way Tiger targeted 18.
 He didn’t put Jones’ major victory record in his crosshairs.
 In fact, he says that it wasn’t until his win in the 1970 Open at St. Andrews, when Associated Press writer Bob Green informed him he was only three shy of Jones – including Jack’s two U.S. Am wins – that Nicklaus gave pause.